-Recruiters want to know about the appointments you’ve held in the last 10 years.
 Only go back further (typically 15 years maximum) if the experience is highly relevant or forms a core part of your value proposition.

 Earlier experience can always be ‘name dropped’ into your professional profile if you feel it adds value.
 For example,

 “Building on an early career with market innovator Apple, I bring +10 years leadership experience…”

 Mistake 11: Listing Short Periods Of Employment.